trungngovan/study-mate-fe/README.md

 1. Create pages in `/src/pages/`
 2. Create components in `/src/components/`
 3. Use existing Zustand stores or create new ones in `/src/stores/`
-4. Follow the black-white design system
+4. Use Ant Design components from `antd` package
-5. Ensure responsive design
+5. Ensure responsive design with Ant Design's responsive system
-6. Add error handling and loading states
+6. Add error handling and loading states using Ant Design's Spin and notification components
+7. Follow Ant Design's design guidelines and theme tokens

 ## License